md-riaz/wc-manual-pay/IMPLEMENTATION.md

 **Features**:
 - ✅ Verify key authentication (via header or body)
-- ✅ Create transaction notifications
+- ✅ Optional IP allowlist enforcement before processing the payload
+- ✅ Transaction upsert with payer masking and payload archiving
 - ✅ Idempotency (prevents duplicates based on provider + txn_id)
-- ✅ Automatic order matching when transaction created
+- ✅ Automatic order matching when transactions are created
-- ✅ Comprehensive validation (required fields, formats)
+- ✅ Validation of required fields and occurred_at timestamps
 - ✅ Proper error responses with HTTP status codes

 **Parameters**: